Knattspyrnufélagið Víkingur

+Its men's football team currently plays in the top-tier Besta deildin and has won seven national championship titles and five Cup titles.

+Víkingur's handball department is one of the more successful ones in Iceland, with its men's team having won seven national championships and the women's handball team having won three national championships.

 Crest and colours

 Club crest

 Þorbjörn Þórðarson, who was the chairman of the Vikingur in the period of 1943–44, designed the original Víkingur badge.
 In the foreground of Vikingur's original crest is a brownish 19th century leather ball framed with white badges and has red and black stripes in the background.

 Team outfit

-The Vikings have played in red and black striped outfits since the club's early years.
+Víkingur have played in red and black striped outfits since the club's early years.

 Home ground

 Víkin

 Facilities and home ground are located at Víkin since 1984 when a football pitch was first laid there.
 The club residence followed in 1988 and indoor facilities were built in 1991, significantly improving the overall facilities.
 Víkin is located in the district of Fossvogur (Háaleiti & Bústaðir), on the east side of Reykjavík.

 Víkingsvöllur

 The sports venue was constructed in 2004 and completed in 2005.
-Víkingsvöllur holds around 2000 spectators.
+Víkingsvöllur holds around 2000 spectators when at maximum capacity using side-stands.